 A little know-how and a pinch of patience will help you get some spring, summer, and fall joy out of your patio.

 Of course, no one is saying to become a patio homesteader.
 Developing a simple pot gardening hobby might be rewarding in so many ways – it helps you to become more mindful of what you eat, taking care of plants is a natural destresser and an antidepressant, and lush plants create a sense of pride and accomplishment.
-What’s not to like?
+What’s not to like about a vegetable garden?